bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+document object model, represtaion of objects and elements on the html
 2. What is an event?
+any interaction that a user would has on a website like a click or scoll
 3. What is an event listener?
+a function that triggers an event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so you can iterate over the node list
 5. What is a component?
+a gorup of differnt tech that allows you to create resulable content
 ### Git Set up

 * [ ] Fork the project into your GitHub user account